spar65/LoanOfficerAI-MCP-POC/README-15c-MCP-DATABASE-CONNECTION-EXPLAINED.md

 // Example: getBorrowerNonAccrualRisk

 async getBorrowerNonAccrualRisk(borrowerId) {
-    if (this.isConnected) {
+    if (!this.isConnected) {
+        throw new Error("Database connection required");
+    }

-        // Complex SQL with multiple joins
-        const query = `
+    // Complex SQL with multiple CTEs (Common Table Expressions) const query = `
         WITH PaymentHistory AS (
             SELECT
                 l.id as loanId,
                 COUNT(CASE WHEN p.status = 'missed' THEN 1 END) as missedPayments,
                 COUNT(CASE WHEN p.daysLate > 30 THEN 1 END) as latePayments,
-                    MAX(p.daysLate) as maxDaysLate
+                MAX(p.daysLate) as maxDaysLate,
+                SUM(CASE WHEN p.status = 'missed' THEN p.amount ELSE 0 END) as totalMissedAmount
             FROM loans l
             LEFT JOIN payments p ON l.id = p.loanId
             WHERE l.borrowerId = @borrowerId
             GROUP BY l.id
         ),
         FinancialMetrics AS (
             SELECT
                 b.id,
                 b.creditScore,
                 b.annualRevenue,
                 b.totalAssets,
                 b.totalLiabilities,
-                    (b.totalAssets - b.totalLiabilities) / NULLIF(b.totalAssets, 0) as equityRatio
+                (b.totalAssets - b.totalLiabilities) / NULLIF(b.totalAssets, 0) as equityRatio,
+                b.annualRevenue / NULLIF(b.totalLiabilities, 0) as debtServiceRatio
             FROM borrowers b
             WHERE b.id = @borrowerId
         )
         SELECT
-                b.*,
-                ph.*,
-                fm.*,
+            b.id,
+            b.name,
+            b.farmName,
+            ph.missedPayments,
+            ph.latePayments,
+            ph.maxDaysLate,
+            ph.totalMissedAmount,
+            fm.creditScore,
+            fm.equityRatio,
+            fm.debtServiceRatio,
             CASE
-                    WHEN ph.missedPayments >= 3 THEN 'HIGH'
+                WHEN ph.missedPayments >= 3 OR fm.creditScore < 600 THEN 'HIGH'
-                    WHEN ph.missedPayments >= 1 THEN 'MEDIUM'
+                WHEN ph.missedPayments >= 1 OR fm.creditScore < 650 THEN 'MEDIUM'
                 ELSE 'LOW'
+            END as riskLevel,
+            CASE
+                WHEN ph.missedPayments >= 3 THEN 'Immediate attention required'
+                WHEN ph.missedPayments >= 1 THEN 'Monitor closely'
+                ELSE 'Normal monitoring'
-                END as riskLevel
+            END as recommendation
         FROM borrowers b
         JOIN PaymentHistory ph ON b.id = @borrowerId JOIN FinancialMetrics fm ON b.id = fm.id
         WHERE b.id = @borrowerId
     `;

     const result = await this.db.query(query, { borrowerId });

+    if (!result || result.length === 0) {
+        throw new Error(`Borrower ${borrowerId} not found`);
+    }

     return this.formatRiskAssessment(result[0]);
-    } else {
-        // Fallback calculates risk from JSON
-        return await this.calculateRiskFromJson(borrowerId);
-    }
 }
 ```